|

 UPDATE - and an update to it: A copy of their Webmaster's explanation as to their use of copyright material permission was forwarded to me: it's hysterical.
 Rev. Charles Edmonds writes "...our website was developed by a profession <sic> software developer(me). <sic>" I've never known a "Reverend software developer" that was simultaneously a web designer but the economy is tough and when Google can't find you connected to a church anywhere.... well, .....
 (You could see a Google cache copy of this claim here but it looks like they had it removed.
 How convenient!
 One might conclude that the bright light from Masonicinfo.com has caused the discussion forum owner to remove the thread to a private location since it's no longer visible directly.
 Now it's too bad they won't remove my copyrighted blog posts as they've done for Chris Hodapp - but that's another page we'll be developing in the near future.)

 But back to the matter at hand: as usual, you just can't believe what these fellows write.
-Writing it was "developed" would cause one to think that the design and implementation were all the work of that Reverend, wouldn't it?
+Writing it was "developed" would cause one to think that the design and implementation were all the work of that Reverend, right?
 Naw....
 In fact, it's a WordPress Template which you can find easily on the web and for several prices including FREE!!!
 (Here's an example so you can compare their site with site supposedly "designed" by him.
 It was, we observed, a design titled "Church" and there was a Google ad on that page when I went there for "Become a Pastor with an Online Pastoral Degree.
 Study Online, in your spare time."
 Hmmmm....

 The web designer Reverend writes "...anyone can file a DMCA request....".
 I had mentioned before he'd written his reply that these were DEAD authors but perhaps his religious position permits him to know that the dead can file such things from their internet terminal on high if they really want to.